React

 onFlagEvaluation

 This function is called everytime a flag is evaluated.
-It takes an object as only parameter with the following keys: slug, active, ans value.
+It takes an object as only parameter with the following keys: slug, ans value.

 useTggl